RandomStudio/random-studio/src/content/projects/digital-partner-for-french-fashion-house-maison-margiela-défilé-aw20.md

   - key: 'With: '
     value: 'Lonneke van der Palen – Photography '
 opengraph:
-  ogImage: /img/Defile_AW20_2.jpg
+  image: /img/Defile_AW20_2.jpg
-  ogTitle: ' Maison Margiela – Défilé AW20'
+  title: ' Maison Margiela – Défilé AW20'
-  ogDescription: Continuing on the theme of remixing the house’s heritage,
+  description: Continuing on the theme of remixing the house’s heritage,
     Galliano’s concept of ‘Recicla’ – resurrecting and deconstructing shapes from the past – was at the core of this collection.
 Driven by a new obsession with uniforms, the garments played on the idea of